onebeyond/swagger-endpoint-validator/README.md

   - `input` is the payload to be validated.
   - `request` is request object.

-It will use the configuration used in the initializationto look for the endpoint and the schema to validate.
+It will use the configuration used in the initialization to look for the endpoint and the schema to validate.

-**Example**
+**JSDOC Example**

 ```js
 /**